Creature feature: The crafty raccoon

 Raccoons are typically between 26 inches and 39 inches long, which includes their long tails.
 Their average weight is 15 pounds to 20 pounds, with males being larger than females.
 In Illinois, raccoons in the north part of the state are larger than their southern counterparts, IDNR reports.
 Male raccoons in the north part of the state weigh about 19 pounds, compared with 14 pounds for raccoons in the south.

 Raccoons are native to the United States and are found across much of the country, with a few exceptions.
-Raccoons do not live in the Rocky Mountain region or southwestern states such as Arizona, Nevada and Utah, PBS reports.
+Raccoons do not live in parts of the Rocky Mountain region or southwestern states such as Arizona, Nevada and Utah, PBS reports.

 Within their range, raccoons live in virtually all kinds of habitat, from rural to urban.
 They are most common in urban and suburban areas near woodlands and farmland and are less often seen in grasslands or agricultural areas with few or no trees, IDNR reports.